Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 You will read further on that at one time, the Juniors formed a fifth of the club membership.

-• Junior coaches and helpers involved at various times and in various disciplines were Dave Ashurst, Winston Bendell, Sue Bragger, Trevor Chambers, Rod Clark, Iain Colquhoun, Martin Dye, Pete Dye, Les Eyre, Joan Gould, Jean Gregory, Roger Hibbert, Mike Ingham, Mark Johnson, Alison Memmot, Alan Mitchell, Andy Oxley, Les Parkes, Janet & John Rothwell, Phil Samuels, Ian & Pam Shepherd, Graeme Siddall, Martin Sunderland & John Wilkinson.
+• Junior coaches and helpers involved at various times and in various disciplines were Dave Ashurst, Winston Bendell, Sue Bragger, Trevor Chambers, Rod Clark, Iain Colquhoun, Martin Dye, Pete Dye, Les Eyre, Joan Gould, Jean Gregory, Roger Hibbert, Mike Ingham, Mark Johnson, Alison Memmot, Alan Mitchell, Andy Oxley, Les Parkes, Janet and John Rothwell, Phil Samuels, Ian and Pam Shepherd, Graeme Siddall, Martin Sunderland and John Wilkinson

-• The AAA / Esso 5 Star Cross Country Award Scheme along with other initiatives were well received and attended, being valuable contributions to the development of the Juniors.
+• The AAA/Esso 5 Star Cross Country Award Scheme along with other initiatives was well received and attended, being valuable contributions to the development of the Juniors

-The demise of the Junior section wasn’t instant.
-Through the 1990’s there was still involvement which over that decade gradually faded and then ultimately finished.
+• The demise of the Junior section wasn’t instant.
+Through the 1990s there was still involvement but over that decade it gradually faded and then ultimately finished

-• It is a little known fact that the very first Striders ever to run on Woodbourn Athletics track were a few of the juniors in the Sheffield City Schools Track and Field Championships on the 4th of July 1986, the day the stadium formally opened.
+• It is a little known fact that the very first Striders ever to run on Woodbourn Athletics track were a few of the juniors in the Sheffield City Schools Track and Field Championships on the 4 July 1986, the day the stadium formally opened

-• Various social activities over the years were organised for the club’s junior members and were thoroughly enjoyed by both kids and their members.
+• Various social activities over the years were organised for the club’s junior members and were thoroughly enjoyed by both kids and their parents

 AAA-ESSO Award Scheme – 1985